otrv4/otrv4/otrv4.md

 If a renewed profile is not published in a public place, the user's participation deniability is at risk.
 Participation deniability is also at risk if the only publicly available profile is expired.
-For that reason, an expired profile received in the DAKE is considered invalid.
+For that reason, a received expired profile during the DAKE is considered invalid.

 Before the profile expires, the user must publish an updated profile with a new expiration date.
 The client establishes the frequency of expiration and